 Significance to patient care

-Rather than falling into the trap of uncritically focusing on human error and searching for individuals to blame, this research attempts to identify the contributing factors to substandard performance and find ways to better detect, recover from, or preclude problems that could result in harm to patients or clinicians.
-Starting with the individual characteristics of providers, such as their knowledge, skills and sensory or physical capabilities, a hierarchy of system factors is examined.
-This includes the nature of the work performed, the physical environment, human-system interfaces, the organizational or social environment, management and external factors.
+Rather than falling into the trap of uncritically focusing on human error and searching for individuals to blame, Dr. Hallbeck's research attempts to identify the factors contributing to substandard performance and find ways to better detect, recover from or preclude problems that could result in harm to patients or clinicians.
+Starting with the individual characteristics of providers such as their knowledge, skills, and sensory or physical capabilities, a hierarchy of system factors is examined.
+This includes the nature of the work performed, the physical environment, human-system interfaces, the organizational or social environment, management, and external factors.

 - President, Human Factors and Ergonomics Society, 2018-2020

-- Associate editor, IIE Transactions on Healthcare Systems Engineering, 2009-present
+- Associate editor, IISE Transactions on Healthcare Systems Engineering, 2009-present

-- Board of advisors, National Institute for Occupational Safety and Health, Heartland Center for Occupational Health and Safety, 1999-2013
+- Board of advisors, National Institute for Occupational Safety and Health, Heartland Center for Occupational Health and Safety, University of Iowa, 1999-2013

-- Engineering lead, VA Engineering Resource Center with the VA Nebraska-Western Iowa Health Care System, 2009-2011
+- Engineering lead, VA Engineering Resource Center, VA Nebraska-Western Iowa Health Care System, 2009-2011

 - Researcher, The Netherlands Organization for Applied Scientific Research, 2008